-Mark your calendar for Thanksgiving and Joe Wright’s “Darkest Hour.”
-Australian Ben Mendelsohn’s turn as King George VI could crack this actor’s actor into the Oscar nominee ranks.
-As for that other World War II Oscar frontrunner “Dunkirk,” along its sprawling (and excellent) ensemble, only Oscar-winner Mark Rylance (“Bridge of Spies”) has enough dialogue to sustain a nomination.
+Among the long shots are Australian Ben Mendelsohn’s turn as King George VI in Joe Wright’s “Darkest Hour.”
+As for that other World War II Oscar frontrunner “Dunkirk,” among its sprawling (and excellent) ensemble, only Oscar-winner Mark Rylance (“Bridge of Spies”) and Kenneth Branagh have enough dialogue to sustain a nomination.

 A list of early (alphabetical) possibilities is below.
 No one will be deemed a frontrunner until I have seen the film.